LucasDelfino92/morrowindsharp/modlist.md

 - [**FMI - Unique Lore Friendly Cave Rats**](https://www.nexusmods.com/morrowind/mods/47193) by PoodleSandwich: makes Cave Rats look like how they're described.
 - [**King's Oath Fix**](https://www.nexusmods.com/morrowind/mods/43284) by R-Zero: in-game dialogues and journal entries suggested that some exceptional members of Royal Guard wield King's Oath blades, but that wasn't the case.
 This plugin adds King's Oath to Helseth's personal guards (the ones in the throne room, except Tienius Delitian and Karrod).
 - [**LDM - Balmora Rumour Fix**](https://www.nexusmods.com/morrowind/mods/47455) by Lucevar: adds an option to refuse Larrius Varro's Bloodbath quest, and edits the filtering on vanilla Balmora rumours so that they don't get overwritten by the Varro rumours.
 16+ rumours now appear!
+- [**LDM - Context Matters**](https://www.nexusmods.com/morrowind/mods/48273) by Lucevar: edits, re-filters, or adds on to vanilla dialogue to add more situational nuance - tavern owners will no longer talk about themselves in third person, Ashlanders will no longer curse vampires in the name of Almsivi, slave owners won't talk lovingly about abolitionists, and thieves will be less blase about incriminating themselves to strangers.
 - [**Lore Friendly Iron Warhammer**](https://www.nexusmods.com/morrowind/mods/45939?tab=files) by R-Zero and Petethegoat: matches the iron warhammer model to its in-game description.
 - [**Outfit Greetings Tweaked**](https://www.nexusmods.com/morrowind/mods/46066?) by Anille: greetings regarding clothes are now limited to clothiers, nobles and snooty High Elves.
+- [**Outlander Yourself**](https://www.nexusmods.com/morrowind/mods/45674) by rot: removes "outlander" from some non-Dunmer voices.
+  - Only install the **Outlander Yourself** miscellaneous file.
 - [**Redaynia Restored**](https://www.nexusmods.com/morrowind/mods/47646) by R-Zero: there are several mentions of a fishing village at the site of Ald Redaynia in both in-game dialogue and books.
 This mod adds the missing village of Ald Redaynia.
 - [**Redoran Freeloaders**](https://www.nexusmods.com/morrowind/mods/47321) by Gavrilo93: if you are a Redoran, you can rent a room at the Flowers of Gold in Vivec for free, as the dialogue suggests.
 - [**Sheep-no-More**](https://www.nexusmods.com/morrowind/mods/45168) by McChuggernaut: removes the sheep sounds from Morrowind.
+- [**Synthesis Series - Creatures and Diseases**](https://www.nexusmods.com/morrowind/mods/48279) by Half11: edits existing creatures and adds new creature variants according to in-game lore, restoring unused diseases into the game.
 - [**Telvanni Staff for the Telvanni Staff**](https://www.nexusmods.com/morrowind/mods/47869/) by Gavrilo93: according to in-game information, it seems that a Telvanni Mouth's symbol of office is the Silver Staff of Peace.
 Yet in vanilla, only you get one when you become a Mouth, which you would have to give to Fast Eddie when he becomes your Mouth.
 Therefore this mod adds a Silver Staff of Peace into the inventory of the six other Telvanni Mouths, including Baladas' Mouth, who only shows up mid-game.
 - [**The Dream is the Door**](https://www.nexusmods.com/morrowind/mods/47423) by Melchior Dahrk: to align with what the in-game dialogue suggests, the entrance to the Cavern of the Incarnate will now only be visible during the magical hours of twilight.
 - [**The Madstone**](https://www.nexusmods.com/morrowind/mods/47653) by Melchior Dahrk: makes the Madstone work as described on the lore, adds a new model to the Madstone, and expands on in-game dialogue.